Free and Cheap Jazz in the Twin Cities: Plentiful and Easy to Find (2018 Update)

 Saint Paul Hotel, Lobby Bar (350 Market Street, St. Paul).
-One of the most elegant spots in the city, the Saint Paul Hotel’s Lobby Bar now sports live music every Saturday night (and Fridays during winter months), and the gig belongs to equally elegant and classy pianist/vocalist JoAnn Funk and her usual partner, bassist Jeff Brueske.
-From 7-11 pm, you can sip wine, order from an extensive bar menu, and just sit back and enjoy music far more sophisticated than what one generally finds in similar settings–the songs of Blossom Dearie are favorites.
+One of the most elegant spots in the city, the Saint Paul Hotel’s Lobby Bar now sports live music every Saturday night (and Fridays during winter months), and the gig belongs now to vocalist Erin Livingston and her trio, who replaced the long-running JoAnn Funk Trio a year ago.
+From 7-11 pm, you can sip wine, order from an extensive bar menu, and just sit back and enjoy music far more sophisticated than what one generally finds in similar settings.

 Vieux Carré (408 St. Peter Street, St. Paul).
 In the space formerly known as the Artists Quarter and operated by the owners of the Dakota Jazz Club, VC opened in summer 2015, offering music Tuesday-Saturday, with a 6-7:30 pm opening set, often solo piano or a duo, followed at 8 pm or 9 pm (weekends) by the headline ensemble.
-Jazz is on the schedule at least two and often three nights per week, featuring both young talents and seasoned veterans of the local jazz scene, including Connie Evingson, Chris Lomheim, the Adam Meckler Orchestra, Jack Brass Band, Ginger Commodore, Joel Shapira and more.
-So far, the talent has been mostly local or former locals like Pat Mallinger, Nancy Harms and John Raymond.
+Jazz is on the schedule at least two and often three nights per week, featuring both young talents and seasoned veterans of the local jazz scene, including Connie Evingson, Chris Lomheim, the Adam Meckler Orchestra, Joel Shapira and more.
+While the talent has been mostly local or former locals like Pat Mallinger, Nancy Harms and John Raymond, VC has started to book some up-and-comers as well as some well established veterans of the national touring circuit, including Kenny Werner and Francois Moutin.
 The room has been given a facelift and a small kitchen turns out very consistent and tasty New Orleans-style plates; the bar features NOLA-inspired cocktails.
-Covers range from free (the early sets) to $5-10 during the week and perhaps up to $12 on Friday and Saturday nights.
-No reservations and usually covers are cash only.
-(Credit cards accepted for food and drink.)
+Covers range from free (theearly sets) to $5-10 during the week and perhaps up to $12 on Friday and Saturday nights and $30 for a national act.
+Reservations usually available.

 For more jazz in your neighborhood, check out the following as jazz (free and cheap!) is often on the calendar: